Electronic Reporting Update

 The DOL Regulatory Agenda Includes a total of thirteen regulatory entries for OSHA specific actions.
 Additionally, sixteen agency actions have been removed completely from the current agenda, including Injury and Illness Prevention Program (IIPP) and Combustible Dust.
 These initiatives have been classified as “completed actions”, “OSHA is withdrawing this entry from the agenda at this time due to resource constraints and other priorities.

 For those initiatives remaining for OSHA, five of the thirteen rulemaking actions still are in the pre-rule stage.
 At this stage, OSHA is simply gathering relevant information through stakeholder meetings or outreach measures.
-The dates for regulatory activities in areas that impact ISRI members is provided below:
+The dates for regulatory activities in areas that impact ReMA members is provided below:

 • Powered Industrial Trucks - Request for Information in December 2017